awsdocs/aws-cloud9-user-guide/doc_source/serverless-apps-toolkit.md

 1. Enter the name of an Amazon S3 bucket this deployment can use\.
 The bucket must be in the AWS Region you're deploying to\.
 **Warning**
 The Amazon S3 bucket name must be globally unique across all existing bucket names in Amazon S3\.
 Therefore, you should add a unique identifier to the name given in the following example \(or choose a different name\)\.

+1. If your serverless application includes a function with package type `Image`, enter the name of an Amazon ECR repository that this deployment can use\.
+The repository must be in the Region that you're deploying to\.

 1. Enter a name for the deployed stack, either a new stack name or an existing stack name\.